Tongren is incredibly dog friendly

 The guesthouse was surrounded by picturesque mountains and luscious rice fields.
 The dogs loved bouncing and running around in the rice fields.
 They did get filthy from the fields, but we were able to wash them in the creek.

-The guesthouse was in a quiet village meaning there were very few cars, and we could have our dogs off leash the majority of the time.
+The guesthouse was in a quiet village meaning there were very few cars and we could have our dogs off leash the majority of the time.
 The guesthouse owner was very welcoming to us and our dogs.
+We actually stayed at this guesthouse twice on our summer road trip because the scenery was so beautiful and the town was so welcoming.

-Hiking/ Walking Paths
+Hiking/ Walking paths

 About a five minute drive from Fangjingshan (梵净山) there are a few shops and restaurants.
 Just off to the side of the restaurants there is a pagoda that I wanted to check out.
 To our pleasant surprise the pagoda was just outside a small village and there was a map of many local walking paths.
 We did a few of these walking paths with our dogs.
 They were able to be off leash with no problems.
 The views were great, and it was a great way to spend the day.